 In August, Bangalore, India-based ride-hailing service Ola said it was laying off hundreds of workers at a fellow operator, TaxiForSure, bought in 2015.
 That move came as U.S. titan Uber Technologies Inc. has been boosting its efforts to win new riders and drivers in the country.

 In January, online classifieds portal Quikr said it acquired property listings portal CommonFloor.

 READ ALSO :

 - Amazon Great Indian Festival day 2 deals

 - The World’s Telecoms Are Under Threat From All Sides

 - Ominous news for Aleppo as Russian frigate reaches Syrian coast

-- This film set in a beauty parlour in Varanasi deals with India’s skin colour bias
+- This film, set in a beauty parlor in Varanasi, deals with India’s skin color bias

 - Hard-Line Strain of Islam Gains Ground in Indonesia, World’s Largest Muslim Country